 You are an anaesthetic trainee in Ysbyty Gwynedd in Betsi Cadwaladr University Health Board.

-Due to the Covid-19 pandemic, you have been unable to take your leave before your leave year ends in August.
+Due to the pandemic, you have been unable to take your leave before your leave year ends in August.
 Despite your best efforts to take leave, you have 8 days outstanding.

 Your next rotation is in Wrexham Maelor Hospital, which is also in Betsi Cadwaladr University Health Board.